FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 We need to know what happened play by play, moment by moment, second by second, the communication that took place again during that critical five minutes.

-And then finally, after the rally, why did both the Secret Service and Secretary of Homeland Security, my Orcas, lie to the American people?
+And then finally, after the rally, why did both the Secret Service and Secretary of Homeland Security, my Orcus, lie to the American people?

-July 14th, the day after the attack, Secret Service spokesman Anthony Gugliani said this quote the assertion that a member of the former President Security team requested additional security resources that the U.S. Secret Service or the Department of Homeland Security rebuffed is absolutely false.
+July 14th, the day after the attack, Secret Service spokesman Anthony Gugliami said this, quote, the assertion that a member of the former president's security team requested additional security resources that the U.S. Secret Service or the Department of Homeland Security rebuffed is absolutely false.

-The next day, Secretary Mayorca said, that is an unequivocally false assertion.
+The next day, Secretary Marcus said, that is an unequivocally false assertion.

 We had not received any requests for additional security measures that were rebuffed.

-But five days later, top officials repeatedly rejected requests from Donald Trump security detail for more personnel.
+But five days later, top officials repeatedly rejected requests from Donald Trump's security detail for more personnel.

-And on the 21st of July, the New York Times confirming what the Washington Post reported said, quote, Mr. Googliami acknowledged that the Secret Service had turned down request for additional federal security assets for Mr. Trump's Detail.
+And on the 21st of July, the New York Times confirming what the Washington Post reported said, quote, Mr. Gugliami acknowledged that the Secret Service had turned down requests for additional federal security assets for Mr. Trump's detail.

 Why did they initially lie to us in the days after the attack in Pennsylvania?

-And that's what he's gonna know about is the shooter.
+And that's what he's going to know about is the shooter.

 All this other shit is like lip service, man.

-Like, the thing with these Congress people that pisses me off is that they don't understand that every agency has different missions and different agencies have different information, and asking them questions about other agencies, a lot of the times is just a waste of time because the government, the US government, the way the U.S. government works, guys, right, and you're not gonna know this unless you work in the U.S. government, especially in the law enforcement world.
+Like, the thing with these Congress people that pisses me off is that they don't understand that every agency has different missions and different agencies have different information.

-Every agency has different missions, different purviews, different authorities, etc.
+Every agency has different missions, different purviews, different authorities, et cetera.

-And they're only gonna care about and know about what they're specifically um designated and have the authority to investigate or do.
+And they're only going to care about and know about what they're specifically designated and have the authority to investigate or do, okay?

-You went through the trouble of subpoenaing him and getting here, getting him here under oath to talk to you, ask him the right questions.
+You went through the trouble of subpoenaing him and getting here, getting him here under oath to talk to you.

 These Congress people are idiots.